nim-lang/website/jekyll/_posts/2020-12-28-nim-in-2020-a-short-recap.md

 Fixing [bugs](https://github.com/nim-lang/Nim/issues) is an always-appreciated way of directly helping us make Nim better.
-In 2020 we had 49 contributors whose more than 1930 commits and pull requests got merged into our `devel` branch.
-(More than 5 per day) Thank you very much for your contributions!
+In 2020 we merged more than 1900 commits into  our `devel` branch (averaging more than 5 per day) from 49 contributors.
+Thank you very much for your contributions!

 We would also like to encourage you to